Computer requirements for studying online

 Why this programme

-- In August 2014, MRC published a review of the UK Molecular Pathology Landscape, in which the critical needs and challenges are pin downed in the delivery of improved diagnostics incorporating the molecular approaches.
+- In August 2014, MRC published a review of the UK Molecular Pathology Landscape, in which the critical needs and challenges are pinned down in the delivery of improved diagnostics incorporating the molecular approaches.

 - We are one of the few centres where molecular pathology and diagnostic histopathology are amalgamated on one site, permitting the delivery of a clinically relevant molecular pathology course.